React and Next.js SaaS Architecture Guide

-Learn how to architect a production-grade SaaS application with Next.js App Router, React Server Components, multi-tenancy, authentication, and scalable database design.
+Guide to architecting a SaaS platform with React and Next.js, covering App Router, multi-tenancy, authentication, and scalable database design.

-Next.js 14+ with the App Router is the strongest foundation for modern SaaS platforms.
-Here's how we architect production-grade SaaS applications.
+Next.js with the App Router is a strong foundation for modern SaaS platforms.
+Here is how we architect production-grade SaaS applications.

 Tech Stack